James Whitney (politician): Premiership

-In the 1905 election, he led his party to victory for the first time in 33 years by defeating the Liberal government of George William Ross.
+In the 1905 election, he led his party to victory for the first time in 33 years by defeating the tired Liberal government of George William Ross.
+It was a decisive majority, where 21 more caucus members were added, and grew after 1908 to plateau in 1911, and 1914, which was his final contest.

-Whitney's government laid the basis for Ontario's industrial development by creating the Hydro-Electric Power Commission of Ontario, with Sir Adam Beck as its chairman and driving force.
-His government also passed significant temperance and workmen's compensation legislation.
+Whitney's government laid the basis for Ontario's industrial development by creating the Hydro-Electric Power Commission of Ontario, with Adam Beck as its chairman and driving force.
+His government created the Ontario Railway and Municipal Board in 1906 and also passed significant temperance and workmen's compensation legislation.

+Early in his premiership, Whitney sought to remedy the troubled University of Toronto by improving its finances and finding a successor to its unpopular president James Loudon.
+According to his biographer, "The legislation for the University of Toronto has to be ranked as one of the major achievements of Whitney's entire period as Premier of Ontario.
+It provided the institution with a foundation for growth in the twentieth century and it represented a complete break with almost every aspect of Liberal policy towards the University of Toronto."

 He also supported the anti-Catholic and anti-French-Canadian sentiments of supporters of the Orange Order in his caucus (such as George Howard Ferguson) by passing Regulation 17, which banned the teaching of French in schools beyond the first three years of school.
 The measure inflamed French-Canadian opinion across Canada, particularly in Quebec, and divided the country as it entered World War I.

 Death and legacy

-Whitney died in office shortly after he had won the 1914 election.
+Whitney died in office, on September 25, 1914, aged 70, shortly after he had won the 1914 election.
 Whitney had a suspected heart attack during his convalescence in New York City in 1913 and returned to Toronto staying at Toronto General Hospital.

 A 1920s government building across from Queen's Park is named the Whitney Block after him.
 A statue of him stands on the Queen's Park grounds.
 Whitney Hall, a residential building at nearby University College, of the University of Toronto, is also named after him.